Partnership with Ohio Department of Education

-Lighthouse Community School is a charter school sponsored by Cincinnati Public Schools.
+Lighthouse Community School is a charter school sponsored by the Ohio Department of Education.

 In 1997, the Ohio Legislature passed a law allowing charter schools to operate in Ohio.
 Since then, the number of charter schools — also called “community schools” — has grown to more than 200 around the state.